-Feel free to test is out and read more about this service, here.
+Feel free to test it out and read more about this service, here.

 Facebook Groups + Otixo

-Otixo is a platform for managing work flows for organizations and teams.
+Otixo is a platform for managing workflows for organizations and teams.
 It has a chat for internal purposes, but also for communicating with external clients.
 You can connect with most of the cloud and storage services, in order to access your documents and to work on them with your team members.
-Collaboration is one of the main purposes of this work space.
-It’s great for organizing and keeping your teams all together.
+Collaboration is one of the main purposes of this workspace.
+It’s great for organizing and keeping your teams altogether.